 Scientific and Technical Consulting

-Health systems administration, MS degree, typical course sequence
+Health systems management, MS degree, typical course sequence

 Sem.
 Cr.
 Hrs.